-Steps to list directory content in reverse in Linux:
+Steps to reverse directory listing in Linux:

 1. Open the terminal.